sanjaykuppan/Selenium-driver-check/README.md

 # Selenium-driver-check
-Selenium driver check for chrome
+*Selenium driver check for chrome
-Checks if the chrome driver version is compatible with browser version.
+*Checks if the chrome driver version is compatible with browser version.
-Automatically updates the chrome driver version to latest.
+*Automatically updates the chrome driver version to latest.

-Usage:
+**Usage**:
 Place the seleniumtest.py script on project folder to be imported

     import seleniumtest